 This really began the slogan that Andrew Grant Diamond Center uses to this day: “One Store Specializing in One Thing… Quality!”.
 True then, and true today.
 This began the time when almost all repair and setting was now done in the store, written appraisal services were offered for insurance purposes, and all fine jewelry needs could be found in one place.

 Fine jewelry, quality service and repairs, and above all a strong sense of ethics are what continue to help Robert K Grant Jewelers grow and prosper.
-Today, the majority of our business is done with people that have been customers over many years, people that have gotten tired of constantly hearing “misinformation”, and people that are looking for honest value for money spent.
+Today, the majority of our business is done either with people from Massachusetts that have been customers over many years, people that have gotten tired of constantly hearing “misinformation”, and people that are looking for honest value for money spent.
 Although we do not have a store front, word of mouth is spreading the message that there is a quality jeweler in the area.
 Find out what lots of other people already know – we truly are “One Store Specializing in One Thing…Quality!”.